kavorite/S5/README.md

 ## Requirements
-If using the Google Colab environment, all of the requirements are already installed.
+If using the Google Colab environment, all requirements are already installed.

 To run the code on your own machine, you will need to first install JAX following the instructions at: https://github.com/google/jax#installation, before installing the requirements.txt file.